 The Nominating Committee, which is an advisory body to the Board of Directors, holds deliberations on the appointment or dismissal of the President and Representative Director, which is determined by the Board of Directors.
-The Nominating Committee ensures independent, objective, and effective advisory functions, since outside directors (excluding directors who are Audit and Supervisory Committee members) account for a majority of the members and an outside director serves as the chair.
+The Nominating Committee ensures independent, objective, and effective advisory functions, since outside directors account for a majority of the members and an outside director serves as the chair.